spdx/ATTIC-tools-go/README.md

 GO SPDX Parser Library
 ======================

-> **Note:** This is a work in progress.
-The above features and usage are just
-> what is planned for the initial release.

 Parser library for SPDX written in Go (golang).
 It includes a CLI tool that has features such as convert, validate and format (pretty-print).